Why Product Design Is a Collaborative Puzzle Process

 Performance goals meant the design became substantially more complicated, which is never a shocker in new product development.
 We held meetings with product designers and manufacturers in which we solved issues as they emerged during the process.
 This collaboration at the proper time and with the proper personnel meant the design got better as it progressed — as opposed to the issues diminishing the design intent.

 We’ve developed a two-step process for future collaboration between designer and manufacturer.
 The initial phase of design development focuses on evaluating materials and identifying the manufacturing process that might be best suited for the projected volumes we want to produce.

 We then engage with the manufacturer and see whether it’s a fit for our program and our future production goals.
 If so, we begin to establish a long-term relationship.
-Repeat programs are a great way to increase joint knowledge, improve working relationships, and boost product quality.
+Repeat programs of collaborative product design are a great way to increase joint knowledge, improve working relationships, and boost product quality.

 Our relationship with the PopFoam production team goes back 16 years.
 From this vantage point, I can see how much the relationship has grown and how much is possible through mutual collaboration and cooperation.